WGierke/git_better/documentation/documentation.md

 |2|5|
 |10|8|

-The transformed dataset using polynomial features with a degree of 2 would look like this:
+The transformed dataset using polynomial features with a degree up to 2 would look like this:

 |size¹|watchers¹|size¹xwatchers¹|size²|watchers²|
 |:---:|:-------:|:-------------:|:---:|:-------:|